Also read

 discharged by the court, the judgment saying: "The investigation seems to

 be intentionally dishonest."
+The public prosecutor submitted before the

 Then there were the six Hurs - Mehrab Sinjhrani, Umaid Ali Sinjhrani, Jan